dagger/dagger/docs/CLI.md

 # not implemented for Secret; its plaintext value should never be
 ```

-Each type decides which fields can/can't be memoized.
+* Each type decides which fields can/can't be memoized.
 This way we can prevent
-memoizing sensitive information (`Secret.plaintext`) or effect-ful queries
+  memoizing sensitive information (`Secret.plaintext`) or effectful queries
-(`Container.export`) and even store results for intermediate queries
+  (`Container.export`) and even memoize intermediary queries (`Container.from`)
-(`Container.from`).
+  (as opposed to just leaf nodes).

 * There are parallels here to chats we've had about caching of `dagger do`
   commands.